Tongan Cultural Food: Top 10 Must-Try Traditional Dishes

 In recent decades, globalization and tourism have further impacted Tongan cuisine.
 There’s a growing trend of fusion dishes that blend traditional ingredients with international flavors.
 However, there’s also a strong movement to preserve and promote authentic Tongan dishes to maintain cultural identity.

 III.
-Staple Ingredients in Tongan Culture Food
+Staple Ingredients in Tongan Cultural Food

 A. Root Vegetables